kbohmatx/charter/README.md

 # charter
-a repo showing past work projects
+A repo showing diagams and sample of past work projects